-- ▶ The Function soft key provides several choices that can be executed for the action taken after using the Select soft key feature: - The selected program(s) can be Cut from the current folder, then moved to another folder using the Paste feature. - In the same fashion, using the Copy feature, the selected program(s) can be copied to the same folder, or to a different folder using the Paste feature. - Use the Merge feature to paste the contents from the selected program to the currently loaded program at the current cursor location.
-This feature is only available for MILLPWR^{G2} (.MPT) programs.
+The Function soft key provides several choices that can be executed for the action taken after using the Select soft key feature:

+- The selected program(s) can be Cut from the current folder, then moved to another folder using the Paste feature. - In the same fashion, using the Copy feature, the selected program(s) can be copied to the same folder, or to a different folder using the Paste feature. - Use the Merge feature to paste the contents from the selected program to the currently loaded program at the current cursor location.
+This feature is only available for MILLPWRG2 (.MPT) programs.
 Once this function is executed, it will exit the program functions, and return to program view. - Use the Rename feature to rename the selected program.
 Only one program at a time can be selected to use this feature. - Choosing the Delete feature will delete one or more programs selected.
 The message bar will be displayed showing the first selected program asking for confirmation to delete it.
 Four soft keys are displayed for deleting options. - Yes will delete the current program displayed in the message bar. - Cancel will cancel out of the current operation.
-Cancel will not restore any prior deletions that had been made. - All will delete all the selected programs by automatically answering yes to confirm deletion of each program. - No will cancel the deletion of the current program in the message bar. - Located in the upper right folder display area are two soft keys Forward (+), Backward (-).
-These keys can be accessed directly when using a mouse.
-Direct console access is accomplished by using the Plus, and Mnus keys on the console keypad.
-The keys are used to facilitate navigation among folders in the console, network and USB memory devices.
+Cancel will not restore any prior deletions that had been made. - A11 will delete all the selected programs by automatically answering yes to confirm deletion of each program. - No will cancel the deletion of the current program in the message bar.